MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-IV-Federal-Maritime-Commission/subchapter-A-General-Administrative-Provisions/part-503-Public-Information/subpart-I-Public-Observation-Federal-Maritime-Commission-Meetings-Public-Access-Information-Pertaining-Commission-Meetings/section-503.85.md

 ##### § 503.85 Agency recordkeeping requirements. #####

-(a) In the case of any portion or portions of a meeting or portion or portions of a series of meetings determined by the agency to be closed to public observation under the provisions of this subpart, the following records shall be maintained by the Secretary of the agency:
+(a) In the case of any portion or portions of a meeting or portion or portions of a series of meetings determined by the agency to be closed to public observation under the provisions of §§ 502.73 through 503.75, the following records shall be maintained by the Secretary of the agency:

 (1) The certification of the General Counsel of the agency required by § 503.77;